Supporting Chinese lawyers to advocate the rule of law in China

 Case Summary

-Li Subin, born in 1956, first practiced law in Luoyang, Henan Province.
-In 2001, Mr. Li brought suit against the local authorities for violating the law by arbitrarily collecting lawyer registration fees.
-In retaliation, his license to practice law was suspended; although he successfully sued the Luoyang and Henan Judicial departments, he was unable to force them to reissue his license.
+Li Subin was born in 1956 and originally practiced law in Luoyang, Henan Province.
+In 2002, Mr. Li sued the local authorities at the Henan Justice Bureau to stop them from collecting unauthorized registration fees from lawyers.
+In retaliation, his license to practice law was suspended.
+Although he successfully sued the Luoyang and Henan Judicial departments for reinstatement, he was unable to successfully regain his license.

 In 2005, Mr. Li relocated to Beijing and joined the Yitong Law Firm as an administrator.
-While employed there, Mr. Li was involved with the defense of the blind, self-educated legal activist Chen Guangcheng.
-Mr. Chen, who exposed large-scale abuses by the family planning authorities in Linyi, Shangdong Provence, was charged under articles 275 and 291 of the Criminal Law, of “damaging public property” and “gathering people to block public traffic.”
+While he was employed there, the firm defended the blind, self-educated legal activist Chen Guangcheng.
+Mr. Chen, who had exposed large-scale abuses by the family planning authorities in Linyi, Shangdong Provence, was charged under articles 275 and 291 of the Criminal Law with “damaging public property” and “gathering people to block public traffic.”

-On Oct.
-4, 2005, Li Subin, lawyer Li Fangpin, and law lecturer Xu Zhiyong attempted to visit Mr. Chen, who was under house arrest.
-Over a dozen unidentified men attacked and seized the visitors, who were then taken to the Shuanghou police station.
-They were interrogated until the following morning, and then escorted back to Beijing.
+On October 4, 2005, Li Subin, together with lawyer Li Fangpin and law lecturer Xu Zhiyong attempted to visit Mr. Chen, who was then under house arrest.
+The three were accosted by more than a dozen unidentified men, detained, and taken to the Shuanghou police station where they were interrogated until the next morning.
+The three lawyers were then escorted back to Beijing without having been able to visit Mr. Chen.

-On June 27, 2006, as Mr. Li Subin and lawyer Li Jinsong attempted to return to Shandong, a group of 20 men overturned their car and Li Jinsong was detained and interrogated overnight.
+On June 27, 2006, while Li Subin and lawyer Li Jinsong were driving to Shandong, a group of 20 men stopped them and overturned their car.
+Li Jinsong was detained and interrogated overnight.

-In March 2009, the Beijing Haidian District Judicial Bureau ordered the Yitong Law Firm shut down for six months on the grounds that it had violated the law in allowing Mr. Li Subin to practice without a license, although the founder of the firm protested that Mr. Li had never engaged in the practice of law.
+In March 2009, the Beijing Haidian District Judicial Bureau ordered the law firm where Li Subin worked as an administrator, the Yitong Law Firm, to be shut down for six months because it had allegedly allowed Mr. Li to practice without a license—even though the firm’s founder insisted that Mr. Li had never engaged in the practice of law.

-In the wake of the announcement of the awarding of the Nobel Peace Prize to Liu Xiaobo, Mr. Li has had his freedom to travel curtailed.
-On Oct.
-30, 2010, Mr. Li was prevented from flying out of the Beijing Airport to spend two weeks in the United States, where he had been invited to observe the midterm elections and meet with congressmen, U.S. district court judges, and legal scholars, on the grounds that if he left China he could endanger state security.
-In late January and early February of 2011, Mr. Li was twice prevented from crossing from Shenzhen into Hong Kong, from where he hoped to fly to Washington D.C. to attend a human right conference, on grounds that he was a suspected criminal.
+After the Nobel Peace Prize was awarded to Liu Xiaobo, Li Subin’s freedom to travel was restricted.
+On October 30, 2010, he was stopped at the Beijing Airport and prevented from making a planned two week trip to the United States, where he had been invited to observe the midterm elections and meet with congressmen, U.S. district court judges, and legal scholars.
+In late January and early February 2011, Li was twice prevented from crossing from Shenzhen into Hong Kong, from where he intended to fly to Washington D.C. to attend a human rights conference.

 Other Resources